Livable Garden Centre | Livable Basics

 Rhizome

-Rhizome refers to an underground stem that grows horizontally.
-It produces roots and shoots along its length, allowing plants to spread and store nutrients for future growth.
+Underground stem that grows horizontally, producing roots and shoots along its length to help plants spread and store nutrients.

 Riparian Zones

-Riparian zones refer to areas where land meets a river, stream, or other waterway.
-These zones act as natural buffers, preventing erosion, filtering water, and supporting diverse plant and animal life.
+Areas where land meets waterways.
+Act as natural buffers, preventing erosion and supporting diverse plant and animal life.

 Rocky Gullies

-Rocky gullies refer to narrow valleys or channels with rocky surfaces.
-These areas may have unique microclimates and support plant species adapted to rocky, well-drained environments.
+Narrow valleys with rocky surfaces that may have unique microclimates and support plants adapted to rocky, well-drained environments.

 S